zinniak/top_artists_lastfm/README.md

 -  `/artist_statistics` -> this route displays bar graphs showing the count of listeners and play counts these artists have on Last.fm.

 ## How to run tests
-1. First... (e.g. access a certain directory if necessary)
-2. Second (e.g. any other setup necessary)
-3.  etc (e.g. run the specific test file)NOTE: Need not have 3 steps, but should have as many as are appropriate!
+1. Run the `SI507project_tests.py` file.

 ## In this repository:
--  static (Directory)
+*  static (Directory)
-  - artist_info.js
+  * artist_info.js
   - listeners.png
   - playcounts.png
 -  templates (Directory)
+  - all_artists.html
+  - chart.html
+  - index.html
+-  README.md
-  -
+- SI507project_app.py
--  File in directory
+- SI507project_tests.py
--  File name
+- SI507project_tools.py
--  File name
+- database_model.JPG

 ---
 ## Code Requirements for Grading
 Please check the requirements you have accomplished in your code as demonstrated.